 As far as the file server is concerned there are no programming restrictions with selection statements.
 It is, however, recommended to make yourself familiar with its functionality considering performance and file server space requirements.

-is used to add a row
+The Natural DML statement STORE is used to add a row

 to an SQL table.
-The STORE
+The STORE statement corresponds to the SQL

-statement INSERT
+statement INSERT.

 Example: